Fundraise for us

 A big thank you

-Whatever your challenge, remember every penny you raise will help look after the places we care for.
-There’s been a big impact on our work because of the recent pandemic, but nature will continue to thrive and will be there to welcome you back.
+Whatever your challenge, remember that every penny you raise will help to look after the places we care for.
+From coast and countryside to woodlands, buildings and wildlife, thank you for protecting nature, beauty and history.

 Marathons and sporting events

 If you’ve been successful in the open ballot for the London Marathon, Great North Run or any sporting activity and want to run for us, we’d love to hear from you.
 We can provide you with a National Trust running vest, help with setting up your donation page and send you lots of tips on how to maximise your donations.
 We’ll even send you one of our own eco medals when you finish.
 Get in touch at firstname.lastname@example.org.